yanhan/sysadmin-library/vault/ssh-signed-certs/README.md

 vault read -field=public_key ssh-client-signer/config/ca >./trusted-user-ca-key.pem
 ```

-Create a Vault role for signing SSH keys of clients:
+Create a Vault role for signing SSH keys of clients (**NOTE**: The value of `default_user` is important, please change it accordingly, otherwise you will not be able to SSH in):
 ```
 vault write ssh-client-signer/roles/my-role -<<EOF
 {